ZentrixLabs/ZLGetCert/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Screenshots

 The application features a modern, card-based interface with:
 - Clean visual hierarchy with grouped form sections
+- Professional Font Awesome icons throughout
 - Toggleable settings panel with real-time configuration
 - Visual status indicators and progress tracking
 - Consistent styling across all UI elements